actris/data-management-plan/DMP/initial-DMP.md

 #### Data utility

-Atmospheric aerosols are considered one of the major uncertainties in climate forcing, and a detailed aerosol characterization is needed in order to understand their role in the atmospheric processes as well as human health and environment.
-The most significant source of uncertainty is the large variability in space and time.
-Due to their short lifetime and strong interactions, their global concentrations and properties are poorly known.
-For these reasons, information on the large-scale three-dimensional aerosol distribution in the atmosphere should be continuously monitored.
-It is undoubted that information on the vertical distribution is particularly important and that lidar remote sensing is the most appropriate tool for providing this information.
-ARES data products are particularly useful for addressing important issues like validation and improvement of models that predict the future state of the atmosphere and its dependence on different scenarios describing economic development, including those actions taken to preserve the quality of the environment.

-* ARES Level 1 data are particularly interesting for several applications such as model assimilation and monitoring of special/critical events (volcanic eruptions, dust intrusions, ...).

-* ARES Level 2 data allow for an optimal and complete optical and microphysical characterization of atmospheric aerosol.
-This is the fundamental starting point for any study regarding the assessment of aerosol in many atmospheric processes (climatology, climate change, Earth radiative budget, aerosol layer characterization, long range transported aerosol processes).

-* ARES Level 3 data are climatological products providing statistical analysis of aerosol optical parameters.
-These products are useful for the characterization of different sites all over Europe as well as to underline seasonalities, annualities and trends.
+Data utility specifically related to the DC unit (see data summary at ASC for example)

 #### Outline of data life cycle (workflow and workflow diagram)

-Details of the data life cycle and workflow (workflow diagrams for data production) for aerosol remote sensing observations can be found in [Appendix 4: ACTRIS aerosol remote sensing data lifecycle and workflow (draft)](https://github.com/actris/data-management-plan/blob/master/DMP/initial-DMP.md#appendix-4-actris-aerosol-remote-sensing-data-centre-unit-ares-data-life-cycle-and-workflow-diagram).
+Details of the data life cycle and workflow (workflow diagrams for data production) for in situ observations can be found in [Appendix 4: ACTRIS aerosol remote sensing data lifecycle and workflow (draft)](https://github.com/actris/data-management-plan/blob/master/DMP/initial-DMP.md#appendix-4-actris-aerosol-remote-sensing-data-centre-unit-ares-data-life-cycle-and-workflow-diagram).

 ### 3.3 ACTRIS Cloud remote sensing data centre unit (CLU)